techlahoma/board_meetings/2019/attachments/12_content_creation.md

 * Conference and Workshop A/V
   * Brent Beachler, Blixa Morgan, Chris Tse, and Kimberly Collins published the ThunderPlains videos on YouTube.
 * Content Marketing
+  * No updates.
+We would appreciate some help with marketing our content.
 * Newscast
 * Norman Streaming
   * The I-Hub has started telecasting their own events to Tulsa and OKC.